chenxsan/rn-hypertext/README.md

 ## Props

-You can customize link style `linkStyle` prop:
+You can customize link style with `linkStyle` prop:

 ```
 <RNHypertext linkStyle={{